iaac-macad/Pix2Daylight/README.md

 While working on the project the following challenges were encountered:

-* Running on CPU: the CPU was not enough to deal with the dataset.
-Running locally on GPU was not an option since not all users have newer GPUs.
-Therefore, we suggest using Google Colab Pro.
+* excessive system and GPU RAM consumption: Most local GPUs are insufficient for the training.
+The code needs improvement to avoid this.
+Therefore, we suggest using Google Colab Pro for now.
 * Model Deployment on the server: Since we could not achieve it using Google Cloud, we deploy our model locally while running our app.